Palliative care: Opioids for pain

 If a patient’s condition declines and they become unable to swallow, a change in route of administration should be considered.
 Morphine is often the preferred parenteral opioid given continuously using an infusion device called a syringe driver.
 Diamorphine is also sometimes used; it is more soluble in water compared to morphine and can be dissolved in a smaller volume.

 Fentanyl and buprenorphine are useful alternatives that can be given as transdermal patches if the patient's pain is stable and their dose is unlikely to change rapidly.
 However serious harm including fatalities have been reported with transdermal opioid preparations due to accidental exposure in the case of fentanyl and medication errors with buprenorphine, and so extra care is required if these are prescribed.
+You can read some general guidance on managing the risks associated with transdermal patches here.

 Guidance on conversion between oral morphine and other opioids is given in most palliative care resources.
 Interpret dose conversion factors with care as they are only approximations, and there is a great deal of inter-patient variability.
+You may need to consider starting with a lower dose relative to the one calculated especially when the dose of opioid is high and in older patients or those with co-morbidities for example.

 Anticipation and management of the side effects of analgesics is an important part of optimising therapy.
 Nausea and vomiting, sedation and constipation are the most common side effects observed in patients taking opioids.
 However nausea and vomiting are usually transient and improve after several days.
 Patients should take long-term laxatives regularly to minimise the risk of constipation.